 Parkside is—as it sounds—the area adjacent to Deering Oaks park, a 55-acre grassy expanse in the center of the city which has nearly 1,000 trees, a pond, wading pool, playground, tennis and volleyball courts, and is also the site of the weekly Portland Farmers Market between the months of May and November.
 To learn more about the neighborhood, contact the Parkside Neighborhood Association.

 Peaks Island is one of over 200 islands in Casco Bay and is just an 18-minute ferry ride from downtown Portland.
-The island is home to many artists, writers, and educators, among others.
+The island is home to many artists, writers, and educators.
 There is a public elementary school on the island, and Peaks Island students attend King Middle School and Portland High School.
 The island is home to around 900 year-round residents, and the population blossoms to 2,000-4,000 in the summertime.
 To learn more, check out the Peaks Island website, as well as the community site.

 Riverton is a large neighborhood in the northwest corner of Portland, bordered by the town of Westbrook.
 The Riverton neighborhood is home to a branch of the Portland Public Library, the Riverton Community Pool, the 1.5 mile long Riverton Rail Trail, and one of the city's best sledding hills, at Riverside Golf Course.
 To learn more, contact the Riverton Community Association.